roussePaul/quadcoptersSML/README.md

 ## Setup Workspace

-(for more detailed instructions see the [official ROS tutorial](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment)).
+(For more detailed instructions see the [official ROS tutorial](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment).)
 Create a workspace folder and make sure it contains a folder named `src`.
 In this `src` folder run `catkin_init_workspace` and make sure this directory is in the `ROS_PACKAGE_PATH` variable.
 You can check this with `echo $ROS_PACKAGE_PATH`.